YottaDB/YDBTest/README.md

 - tcsh, ksh, gawk, sed, lsof, bc, strace, expect, gdb, ssh
 - sort, fuser, eu-elflint, ss, nc

-If you are using a Debian or Ubuntu based distribution, you can ensure that all required packages to build and test YottaDB, are installed with the following command:
+If you are using a Debian or Ubuntu based distribution, the following command will install all required packages to build and test YottaDB:

 ```sh
 sudo apt-get install -y --no-install-recommends \